 Applicants seeking only MBP and RHW financing and associated non-competitive LIHTC must meet all Threshold Criteria in Chapter 3.
 Such projects are not required to compete with others but will be scored using the Competitive Scoring Criteria and must achieve a minimum total score of ninety-two (92) points to be awarded MBP and RHW funds and non-competitive LIHTC.
-Additionally, projects must achieve at least thirty (30) points within the Development Team Experience category in Section 4.1.1, at least twelve (12) points within the Developer Financial Capacity category outlined in Section 4.1.3, and at least ten (10) points within the Development Quality Standards category in Section 4.6.
+Additionally, projects must achieve at least thirty (30) points within the Development Team Experience category in Section 4.1.1, at least twelve (12) points within the Developer Financial Capacity category outlined in Section 4.1.3, at least two (2) points within the Nonprofits(NPs), Public Housing Authorities(PHAs) and Minority/Disadvantaged Business